driemworks/aloha/README.md

 # Aloha
 ![license](https://img.shields.io/hexpm/l/plug.svg)

 Aloha is a home automation tool to turn on phillips hue devices when you arrive home, and to turn them off when you leave.
 No scheduled routines or human intervention required.
+At the moment it is really just a proof of concept.

 # Getting Started
 Before development, make sure that your phillips hue lights and bridge are functioning properly and that you're on the same wifi network.